DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 ## Upcoming small Changes
 - Coinopoly minigame [0.9.x]
-  - Do not convert money when selling crypto (buff for lower factions)
   - Show number of owned houses (and maybe their position in the board)
   - Have a list of cryptocurrencies and their status
-  - Show prices of the options
   - Option to block notifications
 - Global Steel Road minigame [0.9.x]
   - Have a list of materials and goods